Star anise oil benefits

 2. Easily oxidize

-Star anise oil is frequently adulterated because it contains high concentrations anethole which is oxidized after some time and does not apply an undiluted form of oil.
+Star anise oil is frequently adulterated because it contains high concentrations of anethole which is oxidized after some time and does not apply an undiluted form of oil.

 3. Risk in pregnancy

-As we know that this oil inhibits blood clotting, therefore, should not use this oil in case of pregnancy or breastfeeding.
+As we know this oil inhibits blood clotting, therefore, should not use this oil in case of pregnancy or breastfeeding.
 Moreover, if you are taking anticoagulant or antidiabetic drugs consult your doctor before application.

 4. Risk of cancer